How to Write a Song: A Complete Guide for Any Skill Level

 It's probably the least sexy part of songwriting.
 Probably the most important, too.

 Songs in our dataset without an identifiable verse-chorus structure averaged 0.19 plays.
-Structured songs averaged 1.3 to 1.6 plays.
-That's not a quality difference.
-That's the difference between what registers as a song and what doesn't.
+Structured songs averaged 1.3 to 1.6.
+That's not a quality difference — it's the difference between something that registers as a song and something that doesn't.
+The structural formulas behind popular music have barely changed in sixty years.
+Verse-chorus-verse-chorus-bridge-chorus remains the dominant skeleton.

 Each section has a specific job: